 Experts found high levels of toxic chemicals in SheIn clothing.

 In 2021, Scientists found that a toddler’s jacket from SheIn contained almost 20 times the amount of lead that’s safe for children.
 They also found a red purse sold by SheIn contained more than five times the normal levels of lead.
-This raised a lot of concerns for parents and everyday shoppers, especially because children absorb chemicals through their skin easier than adults do.
+This raised a lot of concerns for parents and everyday shoppers, especially because children absorb chemicals through their skin more easily than adults do.
 Lead poisoning side effects include high blood pressure, abdominal pain, mood disorders, and miscarriage or stillbirth in pregnant women.

 Since then, other shoppers have turned to social media to share allergic reactions and similar poisoning incidents from SheIn products.
 One TikTok user claimed a SheIn nail art product melted into her skin and made her whole arm numb.
 During a visit to Urgent Care, she was told she had chemical poisoning and had to go on steroids to recover.